Timeless configuration space and the emergence of classical behavior: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-I would like to thank Lee Smolin, Flavio Mercati, Tim Koslowski, and Daniel Sudarsky for comments, and Jess Riedel for explanations in decoherence theory and Clement Delcamp for help with the figure.
+I would like to thank Lee Smolin, Flavio Mercati, Tim Koslowski, and Simon Saunders for comments, and Clement Delcamp for help with the figures.
 This research was supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.

 \begin{appendix}